‘The Connors’ Features ‘Blues Brothers’ Reunion Tonight, But Fans Want Roseanne

 “I hold Katy Segal in the same category as Roseanne, so if she ended up as a regular on the show, I might be tempted to watch it.
 Perhaps Dan’s new wife?
 Peggy Bundy forever!”

-Segal is expected to appear in 10 of 19 episodes in season 2.
-She portrays Louise, who is Dan’s highschool classmate.
+Segal is expected to appear in 10 of 19 episodes in Season 2.
+She portrays Louise, who is Dan’s high school classmate.
 Louise has a crush on the widower, and it looks like she might turn into a love interest for Dan.

 Other fans also joked that most people wanted to forget that the 1998 film Blues Brothers 2000 ever happened.